 It wasn’t only the Romans who wanted to rule.
 Many messiahs would come and claim to be king, before and after Jesus.
 All of them held a sword and acted like eagles.
 All of them failed and died.
 None of them accomplished anything but more suffering and death.
 This highlights one of the main themes of scripture: the difference between how God rules the Kingdom and how the evil spiritual forces in the world run nations and empires.
-Even in the Old Testament we see prophesies about the coming Messiah King and how he will change the world:
+(Read more here) Even in the Old Testament, we see prophecies about the coming Messiah King and how he will change the world:

 Every warrior’s boot used in battle and every garment rolled in blood will be destined for burning.
 For to us a child is born, to us a son is given, and the government will be on his shoulders.
 And he will be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.
 Of the greatness of his government and peace there will be no end.

 Jesus is a different kind of King.
 He is both King and Servant.
 To Jewish as well as Roman minds, this duality is an oxymoron.
 A king doesn’t serve— he is served.
 Yet this is how God describes his King.
 Likewise, Jesus himself will declare, “The Son of Man did not come to be served, but to serve, and to give His life a ransom for many” (Mark 10: 45).

 The descent of the dove upon Jesus gives a clue as to what kind of King he will be.
 Roman kings ruled harshly with iron fists.
 They were confirmed to office by the flight of an eagle.
 The eagle is a fitting symbol for Rome and other empires that would follow it.
 The dove, on the other hand, is associated with tranquility and peace.

 Unlike the eagle, which devours others and even destroys its own, the dove nurtures its own and doesn’t harm other living things.